bclynch/pomb-old/README.md

 ### Top Priorities

-- FIX THE REST OF THE VIEWS FOR IMGS YOU HAVENT YET (JUNCTURE, TRIP MAP, ETC)
-- Currently trying to get application online
-    - test ionic app up and running
-    - pomb builds in prod flag so should be ready
-    - Server is running MINUS the postgraphql setup.
-Need to spin up rds to test
-        - AWS config being wonky.
-Would be preferred to fix.
 - Work on separate page for junctures beyond the trip viewer for more information like data if avail and otherwise.
 Could show graphs, map with specific part visited etc.
     - Need to add posts, photos, description
     - Fix flickr banner algorithm.
 It sucks
-- Hosting
-- Mobile usage!
     - All those quick links in nav pane don't work since they're on hover...
 - Would be nice to have a trip page thats a little more static, but graphical.
-Shows all junctures, posts, photos, stats in some nice way.
+Shows all junctures, stats in some nice way.
     - junctures (bubble looking things and maybe they animate / scroll if there are enough of them)(also have an 'all junctures' page that displays chronological in a nice vertical timeline look)
         - Need banner img for timeline page
-    - gallery + all photos page w/ infinite scroll
     - couple stats (countries, distance, w/e)
 - Place newsletter component around (one of the nav shades, blog posts, w/e)
 - Blog Dash